michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 2. Screen candidates against the seven KPI characteristics
 3. Test selected measures for a pilot period
 4. Refine based on feedback and observed impact
-5. Formalize the final KPI set
+5. Formalise the final KPI set

 ### Step 4: Develop Reporting Mechanisms